 (e) Low “beat ups” over the runway while other models are in the air are forbidden.

-- Fixed Wing Free Flight, R/C Glider, R/C Vintage and R/C Electric models
+- Fixed Wing Free Flight, R/C Glider, R/C Vintage, R/C Electric and Multi rotor models

 shall be flown within the boundary of the Seddon Range where: